keithwhor/nodal/README.md

 ### Misc.

 - Offload all SQL generation to DatabaseAdapter
-- Offload save model / query model logic to Database (from Application)
 - Keep track of indices in schema.json
 - Tests for all modules (!!!)